 While the last of protestors were forced to leave the island in defeat, the 19-month occupation had succeeded in galvanizing Indian activists.
 Indian rights organizations—many of them staffed by Alcatraz veterans—later staged occupations and protests at Plymouth Rock, Mount Rushmore, the Bureau of Indian Affairs and dozens of other sites across the country.
 Federal officials also started listening to calls for Indian self-determination.
 Even as the Alcatraz protest was still underway in July 1970, President Richard Nixon had given a speech saying, “The time has come…for a new era in which the Indian future is determined by Indian acts and Indian decisions.”
 The U.S. government later returned millions of acres of ancestral Indian land and passed more than 50 legislative proposals supporting tribal self rule.

-Alcatraz opened as a national park in 1973, and today, its more than 1 million annual visitors can still see the Native Americans occupiers’ graffiti on several of the complex’s buildings.
+Alcatraz opened as a national park in 1973, where graffiti by its Native Americans occupiers can still be seen on several of the complex’s buildings.
 The National Park Service even had some of the slogans preserved or repainted when they restored the island’s water tower in 2012.
 The Rock has also continued to serve as a focal point of Native American social campaigns.
 A pair of nationwide protest walks in 1978 and 1994 both began at the island, and since 1975, people have met at Alcatraz every November for an “Un-Thanksgiving Day” celebrating Indian culture and activism.